All the train strike dates in October - and which passengers will be affected

 National rail strikes in disputes over pay, working conditions and jobs have been taking place since June.
 Another series will hit millions of passengers in early October.

-The date of the biggest strike, Saturday 1 October, is the day before the Conservative Party conference opens in Birmingham and the eve of the London Marathon.
-The second date, Wednesday 5 October, is the day the Tory conference ends.
+The first strike of the month took place on Saturday 1 October, the day before the Conservative Party conference opened in Birmingham and the eve of the London Marathon.
+The next date, Wednesday 5 October, takes place the day the Tory conference ends.

-A second Saturday strike, on 8 October, is aimed at wrecking the plans of leisure passengers.
+Meanwhile a third strike, on Saturday 8 October, is aimed at wrecking the plans of leisure passengers.

 Who is striking – and when?

-The RMT union has called walk-outs on 1 and 8 October, involving more than 40,000 members working for Network Rail and 14 train operating companies.
-The union says it will “effectively shut down the railway network”.
+The RMT union called walk-outs for 1 and 8 October, involving more than 40,000 members working for Network Rail and 14 individual train operators.
+The union said that these strikes will “effectively shut down the railway network”.

-The first date, Saturday 1 October, coincides with a strike involving train drivers working for 12 rail firms and belonging to the Aslef union.
-The stoppages will bring the vast majority of services to a halt.
+The 1 October industrial action coincided with a strike involving train drivers working for 12 rail firms and belonging to the Aslef union.
+The stoppages brought the vast majority of services – 89 per cent – to a halt.

-In addition, Aslef members at 13 train operators will stop work on Wednesday 5 October.
+On Wednesday 5 October, Aslef members working for 13 train operators will stop work for 24 hours.
+The operators affected are Avanti West Coast, Chiltern, CrossCountry, East Midlands Railway; Greater Anglia, Great Western Railway, Hull Trains, LNER, London Overground, Northern, Southeastern, TransPennine Express and West Midlands Trains.

-The Transport Salaried Staffs’ Association (TSSA), which represents white-collar workers, says members in Network Rail and 11 train operating companies will take “strike action and action short of strike on Saturday 1 October,” with those at some individual firms stopping work on 5, 6 and 8 October.
+In further industrial action this month, the Transport Salaried Staffs’ Association (TSSA), which represents white-collar workers, says members across Network Rail and 11 train operating companies will take “strike action and action short of strike on Saturday 1 October,” with those at some individual firms also stopping work on 5, 6 and 8 October.

 The unions had planned similar action in mid-September, but postponed the walk-outs after the death of the Queen.